Carter4242/Website/README.md

 # https://people.rit.edu/cjp3673/
 Website Testing - In Progress

-Will get around to building this soon rather than later hopefully.
+Will get around to building this sooner rather than later hopefully.